 4. Tire Rotation, Balance and Wheel Alignment

-Your Tesla vehicle also has tires, similar to your traditional automobile.
+Your Tesla vehicle also has tires, just like a traditional automobile.
 You still have to take care of these tires if you want to maximize on-road safety.
 According to Tesla, the tires should be rotated every 6,250 miles.
 If the tread depth varies by 2/32 or more among the tires, it’s also wise to rotate them.

 5. Winterize Services